thangckt/stuff/_README.md

 %post
 # Inform the user how to activate immediately
 echo "======================================================="
-echo "TeX Live has been installed to /opt/texlive/%{version}." echo "Please open a new terminal session to use it." echo "If it does not work, try to source the script manually:" echo "  source /etc/profile.d/texlive.sh" echo "======================================================="
+echo "TeX Live has been installed to %{install_dir}." echo "To take affect, open a new terminal session, or try to source this script manually:" echo "  source /etc/profile.d/texlive.sh" echo "======================================================="